benpollarduk/LoFiEffects.WPF/README.md

 </div>

 ## Introduction
-A library of controls and shader effects that can display content with reduced frame rates and other visual effects aimed at degrading visual quality.
+A library of controls and shader effects aimed at providing effects to degrade visual quality.

 ## Getting Started